fboes/aerofly-missions/README.md

   -t, --target       Location of your target file
       --title        Title of your mission
       --description  Description of your mission
+  -d, --direction    Initial orientation of plane

+Switches:
-  -a  --append       Do not export mission list, but single mission to file
+  -a  --append       Do not export mission list with a single mission,
                      but add mission to already existing file --geo-json     Output Geo.json for debugging
+      --help         This help
 ```

 ### Redistribution